KWB-R/fakin/content/tool/datacamp/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["programming", "learning", "r", "python", "version-control", "spreadsheets", "git"]
+tags = ["programming", "learning", "r", "python", "version control", "spreadsheets", "git"]

 # Project summary to display on homepage.